 I’m going to call this recipe for Sheetpan Strawberry Shortcake the last “hurrah” of summer.
-And you’ll notice I didn’t just stop at Strawberries for this shortcake and tossed on a few blueberries and raspberries, too.
-Really you can use any berries or for that matter, whatever fruit you think might be good on it!
+And I didn’t just stop at Strawberries.
+This time, I tossed on a few blueberries and raspberries for a Patriotic red, white, and blue theme.
+Perfect for a summer holiday.

-Since the last of our summer holidays are coming up, Labor Day, which is always the first Monday in September, I thought this would be a great dessert.
-Just in case you’re looking for recipes to serve a crowd over the three day weekend or asked to bring something for a get-together.
-I don’t think you can go wrong with the red strawberries and the blueberry combination with the white whipped cream topping, either, for a bit of a patriotic punch for the 4th of July.
-Think of what a hero you’re going to look like as you tote this Sheetpan Strawberry Shortcake anywhere – this is def Sheetpan Strawberry Shortcake for the Win!
+Since the last of our summer holidays is coming up, Labor Day, which is always the first Monday in September, I thought this would be a great dessert.
+If you need a recipe to serve a crowd or tote somewhere, you can’t go wrong with a Berry Sheetpan Shortcake.
+This is a Sheetpan Strawberry Shortcake for the Win!

 About Sheetpan Strawberry Shortcake: